QRHook/chat/README.md

 - Add a list of people that can be messaged (Active Chat only currently)
 - Add ability to create new chat box for a conversation to begin
+- Create an HTML div as location to add new chat windows to
+- Load General chat and chat list on hit of root URL
+- Create controller object for chat boxes.
 - Write the logic to properly place a new chat "group" together when a chat is initiated.
 - Insert messages correctly timestamped into database